20 of the Greatest Speeches in History

 Hartford, Connecticut (1913)

-Emmeline Pankhurst was an outspoken political activist who organized protests and worked to get women the vote in England.
-This activist leader participated in innumerable protests, went on hunger strikes, and created the Women’s Social and Political Union (WSPU).
+Emmeline Pankhurst was a bold political activist who fought to secure women’s voting rights in England.
+She led countless protests, went on hunger strikes, and founded the Women’s Social and Political Union (WSPU).

 17. “Duties of American Citizenship” by Theodore Roosevelt